openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/backbones.rst

 Backbone Replacement
 ================================

-This tutorial explains how to utilize public backbones.
+This tutorial describes an example of how to find an available backbone and how it can be replaced in OTX.

 The process has been tested on the following configuration.